ctc2000/MV-Collection-System-Layout/README.md

 # MV Collection System Mapping

-This tool supports the initial design process for MV Collection Systems of wind farms.
+This tool supports the initial design process for MV Collection Systems of terrestrial wind farms.

 ### Input
 Coordinates of a wind turbine generator (WTG) array and substation in CSV format.